Danganronpa V3: Killing Harmony: Critical

 Danganronpa V3: Killing Harmony received "generally favorable" reviews from critics, and was the second highest rated PlayStation Vita game and fiftieth highest rated PlayStation 4 game of 2017 by review aggregator website Metacritic.
 Giving it a perfect score, CJ Andriessen of Destructoid praised the game's long Class Trials, especially enjoying the vulgar and chaotic interactions between the characters, though he still felt the story to drag.
 He ultimately surmised it as "the perfect summation of everything that is Danganronpa".
 GameRevolution's Cody Perez stated that the game had "highest peaks that the franchise has ever achieved, in addition to its lowest points" due to its multiple twist in the narrative and changes caused to the gameplay.
 Julia Lee writing for Polygon criticized the vulgar dialogue provided by the cast but felt that the comedy brought was required for the tone.
 In regards to the main plot, Lee felt that plot twists made some scenes "moving".
 Electronic Gaming Monthly's Mollie Patterson said that the first chapter of the game contained a surprising twist which moved her.

 Its ending attracted divisive comments among critics.
 Kenneth Shepard, writing for CGMagazine, compared the premise of Killing Harmony, only fully revealed at the end of the game, to the anime Digimon Tamers, as both present the player or viewer to be the antagonist.
 He wrote that the reveal served as critical commentary on supply, demand, and artistic integrity, all while allowing for a "dignified" ending.
 Paul Lombardo for SuperJump claimed the ending was often "unconsidered commentary on consumerism" while noting players became bothered by the ending because they are labelled as people who enjoy seeing the cast suffering and cause Shuichi and other characters to express an emotional catharsis based on their realization of being fictional.
 As a result, the handling of these characters made Lombardo feel this was not a realistic game as he felt, in retrospective, that the characters from the first Danganronpa game behaved more like real humans based on how they react to the killing game.
 In regards to the ending, Griffin McElroy for Polygon said that "longtime fans of the series argue that this revelation robs the endings of the last two core Danganronpa games of meaning", making the third game as a more accurate way of ending not only the narrative but also the franchise.
 Lee said that while the endings are predictable, the execution of it was still entertaining.
-Perez panned the ending, saying it "has a clear message it wants to convey that isn't completely apparent until near the end, but it certainly beats the player over the head with it endlessly".
+Perez praised the ending, saying "One of the greatest compliments I could ever give a game is that long after the credits roll, its ending stuck with me. [...]
+Danganronpa V3 joins that group without a doubt in my mind".